 “I could recall my first day with AGO, unsure of what the future held.
-Looking back, I am pleased with my decision to join AGO, having gone through a fruitful adventure, and I look forward to what lies ahead.” - Deputy Director, Mr Christopher Tang
+Looking back, I am pleased with my decision to join AGO, having gone through a fruitful adventure, and I look forward to what lies ahead.” - Acting Audit Director, Mr Christopher Tang

 I would say that there is no such thing as a typical day in the life of an auditor in the Auditor-General’s Office (AGO).
 Each day presents itself with different challenges and many learning opportunities.